Craving Something Healthy...

 Forbidden Rice and Vegetable Power Bowls|Craving Something Healthy

-One day this week, cut up a head of broccoli (and cauliflower while you’re at it), peel a whole pound of carrots and cut them into bite sized pieces, trim up some celery and peapods, slice up an onion, mince up a few cloves of garlic, and just stem and wash any leafy greens, and wrap them in paper a long sheet of paper towel.
-Seriously – if you spend about 20 minutes doing that, you’ll have a week’s worth of vegetables ready to roll.
-It’s called meal prep, and it’s the BEST way to save yourself some serious time throughout your workweek, and get more veggies into your diet every day.
+One day this week, cut up a head of broccoli (and cauliflower while you're at it), peel a whole pound of carrots and cut them into bite-sized pieces, trim up some celery and peapods, slice up an onion, mince up a few cloves of garlic, and just stem and wash any leafy greens, and wrap them in paper a long sheet of paper towel.

-Most of those veggies can go right into this super-simple stir fry dinner.
+Most of those vegetables can go right into this super-simple stir fry dinner.
 It features (in addition to the vegetables), black, forbidden rice, which is jam-packed with antioxidants, and it just looks so pretty and exotic.
-It’s really more of a dark purple than black.
+It's really more of a dark purple than black.

-I order the Forbidden Rice Bowl from my favorite Scottsdale fast casual restaurant, Flower Child, almost every time I stop in for dinner.
-I know – I’m boring that way, but I really, really love it.
-This recipe is my copy cat attempt.
-I often get it with shredded chicken, but I’m keeping it vegan here with some tempeh (It’s the super-high protein cousin to tofu).
-Hope you like it as much as I do!
+I order the Forbidden Rice Bowl from my favorite Scottsdale fast-casual restaurant, Flower Child, almost every time I stop in for dinner.
+I know - I'm boring that way, but I really, really love it.
+This recipe is my copycat attempt.

 Forbidden Rice Tempeh and Vegetable Power Bowls

-Print Recipe Pin Recipe
+Print Pin

-Prep Time 15 mins
+Prep Time: 15 minutes

-Cook Time 10 mins
+Cook Time: 10 minutes

-Total Time 25 mins
+Total Time: 25 minutes

-Servings 4
+Servings: 4

 Ingredients